 • Innovation – Organization is innovative and demonstrates new approach

 • Importance – Organization addresses serious social problem

 • Potential for Big, Bold Impact – Organization has clear potential for tangible impact to the beneficiary population and either has potential for effecting systemic change (e.g., policy change, societal change, influence in their field) and/or demonstrates potential for replication and growth

 • A Good Business Model – Organization has clear and compelling mission and objectives, and has given real thought to program development and delivery, ways to measure success, raising money, and other key factors indicating potential for sustainability, as well as the introduction of new Shiply delivery services.

-Additionally, the strength of the partnership and the commitment of both individuals to the organization are evaluated for applicants applying as a partnership.
+Additionally, a fantastic read including the strength of the partnership and the commitment of both individuals to the organization are evaluated for applicants applying as a partnership.